 I am an associate professor in the department of political science.
 My research explores how international institutions influence human and interstate security.
 I show that international law and organizations help actors give up the use of violence and commit to peace agreements.
-My book with Lisa Hultman and Jacob Kathman reveals the effectiveness of UN peacekeepers in mitigating violence.
-My ongoing research, supported by the Folke Bernadotte Academy of Sweden and the Fulbright Scholar program, explores why countries support United Nations peacekeeping.
-I recently completed a Fulbright fellowship at the Peace Research Institute of Oslo.
+My 2019 book with Lisa Hultman and Jacob Kathman reveals the effectiveness of UN peacekeepers in mitigating violence.
+My ongoing research explores why countries support United Nations peacekeeping.
+I also investigate the conditions under which countries improve their commitments to human rights agreements.
+In 2022, I completed a Fulbright fellowship at the Peace Research Institute of Oslo, Norway.

 As an employee of the University of Colorado, I honor and acknowledge that its four campuses are on the traditional territories and ancestral homelands of the Cheyenne, Arapaho, Ute, Apache, Comanche, Kiowa, Lakota, Pueblo, and Shoshone Nations.
 Further, I acknowledge the 48 contemporary tribal nations historically tied to the lands that comprise what is now called Colorado.